 In order to attain an effective presentation, you have to highlight the keywords.
 Present the main information first before discussing other ideas.
-Let your audience know what they need to understand through giving emphasis on the important matter.
+Let your audience know what they need to understand by giving emphasis on the important matter.

 Pinola on lifehacker.com added that information needs emphasis.
-Processing slides should take only 3 seconds.
+Presentation slides should take only 3 seconds.
 So even with very complex ideas, boil down the findings from that slide or split it up across multiple slides.
 It is better to flow through your slides.
 It allows the audience to process them better than staying too long on one.

 4. Download Suitable Presentation Template

-If you wish to have an easier way to create your presentation, this website is what you're looking for.
-You are free to download these expertly and beautifully designed samples such as pitch deck presentation templates and powerpoint templates.
+If you wish to have an easier way to create your marketing presentation, this website is what you're looking for.
+You are free to download these expertly and beautifully designed samples such as pitch deck presentation templates and Powerpoint templates.
 Download them on various file formats.
 Then, modify your chosen templates depending on your needs.

 5. Engage with Your Audience